 ADMINISTRATIVE HEARINGS (City of Chicago)

 The department is holding in-person hearings on limited cases.
-If your docket number has one of these alpha designations AND is scheduled for a hearing at 400 W. Superior, you must go to your hearing: DS, PT, WG, TX, WD, or DH.
-Note: ‘DE’ cases will be heard beginning October 22, 2020.
-‘DT’ cases will be heard beginning November 2, 2020.
+If your docket number has one of these alpha designations AND is scheduled for a hearing at 400 W. Superior, you must go to your hearing: DS, PT, WG, TX, WD, DH, DE, or DT.

 If you have a Vacant Building or Watchman violation (CP) (13-12-125 and 13-12-140) that is scheduled to be heard in room 105 at 400 W. Superior, the hearing will be held on the 1st Friday of the month.